zulip/zulip-gci/tasks/2017/interactive-bots.md

 * Read through the documentation of *bot*.
 Fix any inconsistencies you notice.
   - Does the documentation describe the purpose of *bot*?
   - Does the documentation give instructions for setting up and using *bot*?
-  - Is the documentation properly structured into the sections "Intro", "Setup", and "Usage"?
+  - Is the documentation properly structured?
+It should have a quick introductory paragraph under the main header, followed by sections "Setup" and "Usage".

 * Add and run tests for *bot*.
 Fix any bugs you notice and aim for 100% test coverage.
   - If *bot* already has unit tests (these are in a file named `test_<bot>.py`):